helipilot50/orientdb-recommendation/README.md

 ```bash
 mvn clean package
 ```
-Maven will download all the dependencies (Spring Boot, Commons CLI, Log4j, Simple JSON) and install them in your local Maven repository.
+Maven will download all the dependencies (Spring Boot, Commons CLI, OrientDB driver) and install them in your local Maven repository.
 Then it will build and package the application as a stand-alone runnable jar with a web service application including an instance of Tomcat, so you can simply run the jar without installing it in an Application Server.

 ###Step 4: Load Data
-A data uploader, included in the JAR that will upload \Product reviews to OrientDB.
+A data uploader, included in the JAR that will upload Product reviews to OrientDB.
 The test data is included in the directory `data`.
 Each file contains 50,000 Reviews.
 To load the data, run the JAR with the following options:
 ```bash
 java -cp helipilot50-orientdb-recommendation-0.0.1-SNAPSHOT.jar helipilot50.orientdb.recommendation.dataimport.DataLoad
 ```